 Having your own tumbler (or, in my case, a good ol’ water jug) not only helps minimize plastic waste, it also is very economical.
 By getting refills, you could save hundreds of pesos every day.
 Meaning, more budget for your travels!

-One hack you could try is ask your favorite restaurant, fast food, cafe, etc. if they could place your beverage on your reusable vessel.
+One hack you could try is to ask your favorite restaurant, fast food, cafe, etc. if they could place your beverage on your reusable vessel.
 99.9% of the time, they’d be happy to oblige!
 Most establishments actually encourage it.
 Some big coffee shops even offer discounts for patrons who ditch the disposable cups and mugs.
 You get to save the ocean and save on cash?
 How could you say no to that?

 4. Use Reef-friendly Sunscreens